Table of contents

 The appeal is examined by the CAB and the requestor can be heard if he asks to be.
-The CAB renders its conclusion within a delay of 60 business days and notifies the requestor by registered letter.
+The CAB renders its conclusion within a delay of 60 business days and notifies the requestor without delay.

 If the appeal is accepted the registration request is treated according to the restricted evaluation procedure.

 If the decision taken after the full evaluation is maintained or if no appeal has been submitted, the requestor has to deliver the following additional data within 30 days:

 - analysis of the active substance concentration (this analysis must be performed by an independent laboratory and has to be linked to the name of the product concerned.
 A GLP analysis is not requested.
 However, if the analysis is done by the internal laboratory of the requestor’s firm, the analysis must be submitted according to GLP standards);